DevExpress/devextreme-documentation/api-reference/10 UI Components/dxCalendar/1 Configuration/weekNumberRule.md

 The first week of a year is the week that contains January 1.

 - `firstFourDays`
-The first week of a year is the week that starts on one of the first four week days: Monday, Tuesday, Wednesday, or Thursday.
+The first week of a year is the week that starts on one of the first four weekdays: Monday, Tuesday, Wednesday, or Thursday.
 This rule is defined by the [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) standard.
-If the first week of the year begins on a Friday, Saturday, or Sunday, this week considered the last week of the previous year.
+If the first week of the year begins on a Friday, Saturday, or Sunday, this week is considered the last week of the previous year.

 - `fullWeek`
 The first week of a year is the week that begins with a day that matches the [firstDayOfWeek](/Documentation/ApiReference/UI_Components/dxCalendar/Configuration/#firstDayOfWeek) option value.